-Figure 18: Setting the correct values of the TEL.TARG.OFFSETALPHA TEL.TARG.OFFSETDELTA for a blind offset.
+of Figure 18: Setting the correct values ${ m the}$ TEL.TARG.OFFSETALPHA TEL.TARG.OFFSETDELTA for a blind offset.
 Here the object A is a bright star used to center the target - the faint object B - at the center of the field.
 The telescope will first point at the object A. The instrument operator centers it properly.
 Once done, the telescope is offset so that object B is now properly centered and the observation templates can be executed.
-Following the convention described in the text, and since the target (object B) is at the east of the offset star, TEL.
-TARG.
-OFFSETALPHA is negative; on the other hand, the target is at the south of the offset star, so TEL.TARG.OFFSETDELTA is positive.
+Following the convention described in the text, and since the target (object B) is at the east of the offset star, TEL.TARG.OFFSETALPHA is negative; on the other hand, the target is at the south of the offset star, so TEL.TARG.OFFSETDELTA is positive.

-- the target coordinates, if no blind offset is used, - the offset star coordinates, otherwise, within the accuracy of the VLT pointing (see below).
+The effect of all acquisition templates is first to point the telescope so that the coordinates at the center of the detector match within the accuracy of the VLT pointing (see below).
 For VISIR\spec\acq\MoveToSlit, the first acquisition images are obtained with the OPEN (15.3") slit.
 For VISIR\spec\acq\ImgMoveToSlit, the first acquisition images are obtained with the imager detector, Intermediate Field.
-Then,